 It's hot, y'all.
 I can say y'all now because I live in Texas, even though I was born and raised in Pittsburgh, Pennsylvania (where they say yinz instead of y'all.
 Seriously).
-It's June and the heat is on in Fort Worth, TX.
-Our high temperatures are in the high 90s every single day with the heat index well over 100.
-It's only June and those triple digit temperatures are coming.
+It's June, and the heat is on in Fort Worth, TX.
+Our high temperatures are in the upper 90s every single day with the heat index well over 100.
+It's only June, and those triple-digit temperatures are coming.
 So how do I survive the summer running season?

 Even though it is hot, I know I still want to run.
-It is those outdoor runs that help me clear my head, work out my problems and maintain my running base (and sanity).
-Plan your runs for the early morning or late evening during the coolest times of the day.
+It is those outdoor runs that help me clear my head, work out my problems, and maintain my running base (and sanity).
+Plan your routes for the early morning or late evening during the coolest times of the day.
 The humidity is often still high, but at least the sun isn't.

 Running in the shade can feel significantly cooler than running in direct sun.
 Plan your route through neighborhoods or parks with trees or building coverage.

 Wear light-colored, loose-fitting, wicking (aka non-cotton) apparel.
 Wicking apparel pulls the sweat away from the fabric, rather than absorbing it.
-Run in shorts and tank top (aka the least amount of clothing legally possible) with plenty of sunscreen.
+Run in shorts and a tank top (aka the least amount of clothing legally possible) with a thick layer of sunscreen.
 I recommend a visor or hat and sunglasses.
-Do not wear socks made from cotton, they can lead to blisters when you sweat.
+Do not wear socks made from cotton; they can lead to blisters when you sweat.
 Friends don't let running friends wear cotton.

 You need to manage expectations.
 No matter what your current pace is, you can expect to move a little slower when the temperatures rise.
 Slow down and pace your run by effort rather than speed.
 Reduce your overall exercise intensity while you adapt to the heat.
 Don't worry about the reduced speed, after a full summer of running when fall rolls around you'll feel like a speed demon in those cooler temperatures.

 I know.
 I know.
 I love to hate the treadmill too, but please run smart.
 The hot summers are not the right time to practice outdoor speed intervals or intense workouts.
 Leave those workouts for the treadmill.
-If there is extreme heat or poor air quality it is time to take your workout indoors.
-If you feel dizzy, lightheaded or experience cramps, goose bumps or chills, stop running and find shade and/or medical attention immediately!
+If there is extreme heat or poor air quality, it is time to take your workout indoors.
+If you feel dizzy, lightheaded or experience cramps, goosebumps or chills, stop running and find shade or medical attention immediately!

 Always carry your phone so you can call a friend to pick you up in case of an emergency.